ajkh35/AnimationsInAndroid/README.md

 # AnimationsInAndroid

 This is an Android POC to demonstrate animation effects.
-These animations make use of the fundamental animation framewoks provided by android like **View animations**, **Property animations** etc.
+These animations make use of the fundamental animation framewoks provided by android like **View animations**, **Property animations** etc. You can find the published app on play store named "Animations in Android" at this url "https://play.google.com/store/apps/details?id=com.myapp.ajay.animationsinandroid".

 ## View Animations